 Yet, this method can be detrimental to protein stability and does not standardize the nucleation temperature which can still lead to batch variability.
 In order to create nucleation, there are less common alternative methods, but a number of these options are only feasible at the laboratory-scale production of lyophilized samples and are not possible for larger-scale commercial production.

 Although one of these techniques, the ice-fog method, controls nucleation, the vials typically nucleate within a minute or two from each other instead of simultaneously.
-This is because distribution of the ice-fog in the convoluted freeze dryer chamber can be challenging.
+This is because the distribution of the ice-fog in the convoluted freeze dryer chamber can be challenging.

-The pressurization/depressurization method of controlled ice nucleation involves cooling the entire batch of vials to a temperature which is less than the thermodynamic freezing point but higher than the temperature at which stochastic nucleation starts, followed by pressurization of the freeze-dryer chamber with an inert gas like argon or nitrogen.
+The pressurization/depressurization method of controlled ice nucleation involves cooling the entire batch of vials to a temperature that is less than the thermodynamic freezing point but higher than the temperature at which stochastic nucleation starts, followed by pressurization of the freeze-dryer chamber with an inert gas like argon or nitrogen.

 The excess pressure is quickly released (depressurization) when thermal equilibrium has been reached, causing ice crystals to form at the top of the solution and propagate throughout the vial within seconds.
 Using this technique, ice formation is induced at virtually the same time for all vials in the batch, as seen in Figure 3.